rusmarko/HIDRA3/data/README.md

 ```
 {
     prediction time in UTC: {
-        'geophy': tensor of shape (50, 144, 8, 9, 12), where 50 is number of ensemble members, 144 is number of time points, third dimension contains geophysical data, last two are spatial dimensions.
+        'geophy': tensor of shape (50, 144, 8, 9, 12), where 50 is number of ensemble members, 144 is number of time points (72 before and 72 after the prediction point), third dimension contains geophysical data, last two are spatial dimensions.
 Standardized.
         'sea level': {
             location: {
                 'ssh': tensor of shape 72, standardized,